 Planning a route for your travels ahead of time means you’ll know exactly where you’re going without having to worry about it.
 It also means that you can conveniently plan regular stops so that you and your family can take bathroom breaks as well as grabbing something to eat or drink.

 After all, you don’t want to risk getting lost if you have young children who require a lot of attention and get tired easily.

 If your drive is a long one, regular stops are a must.
 These could even be overnight stops to ensure that you always get enough sleep.
 You never want to risk driving tired.
 Pay attention to any exhaustion symptoms, and it’s also a good idea to swap drivers if you are traveling with a partner so that you can share the journey out between you.

 Not all car seats were created equal, and it’s important to do your research into the best one for your child — or children — always to ensure a safe journey.
 Not only do you have to consider the car seat itself, but also think about the type of car you have.
 For instance, Experts Pick: The Safest & Best Convertible Car Seat of 2020 if you have a convertible vehicle.

 You should consider your child’s age and weight when choosing either a front-facing or rear-facing car seat.
 Also, make sure that your chosen car seat meets all safety standards.

 For a Safe Drive Ensure Your Vehicle is Maintained

 Ensure your family is safe on the road means making sure that you can depend on your vehicle to get you there.
-Regular maintenance of your vehicle is a must, as well as making sure that you do thorough checks before any long drive.
+Regular maintenance of your vehicle is a must, as well as making sure that you do thorough checks before any long safe drive.
 This includes:

 - Making sure you have plenty gas for the journey or planning suitable gas stops if the journey is longer than a full tank

 - Ensuring your tires are at optimum pressure, you may need new tires before your trip.